 Through this process, you’ll also discover potential competitors — or partners — for your business.
 Take note of the other businesses selling in the space and figure out the types of overlaps and comparisons prospects might perceive.

-Competitive analysis skills are critically-important for startup CEOs.
+B2B competitive analysis skills are critically-important for startups and their CEOs.